Crown International: Product timeline

 By 1977, all of Crown's tape recorder products had been phased out.

 In 1979, Crown introduced the PSA-2 & SA-2 power amplifiers with analog computer control of transistor performance to maximize output characteristics.
 The FM-1 stereo radio tuner was praised at the Consumer Electronics Show.
 In 1981, the FM-2 with digital tuning was released.

 To complement its line of audiophile power amplifiers, Crown introduced a companion line of electrostatic loudspeakers in 1973, namely the ES224, the ES212, the ES26 and the ES14.
 The ES224 featured 24 bidirectional electrostatic radiators and two 10 in woofers, with crossover at 350 Hz.
-The ES212 was similar but with 12 radiators. and crossover at 375 Hz.
+The ES212 was similar but with 12 radiators and crossover at 375 Hz.
 The ES26 featured 6 radiators with two 10-inch woofers, and the ES14 had 4 radiators with one 10-inch woofer, both with crossovers at 1500 Hz.
 The large subwoofers, in conjunction with the electrostatic panels, provided audio response stated variously as 22-30 Hz up to 30 kHz.
 The ES224 was originally-priced at $2,330/pair; the ES212 at $1,200/pair; the ES26 at $990/pair; and the ES14 at $670/pair.
 These four high end electrostatic models, and two mid-range models (the C-4 and the C-8) were sometimes referenced as the "Auralinear" line of loudspeakers.

 A line of Pressure zone microphones (PZM) was introduced by Crown in 1980, culminating in the PZM-30 series in 1990.
 Other microphones introduced by Crown included the PCC-160 directional boundary microphone in 1986, the tiny GLM series and the patented Differoid CM310 in 1987.
-The SASS stereo microphone was patented in 1989.
+The microphone technique that was later referred to as Stereo Ambient Sample System (SASS), a stereo microphone array using boundary technology, was patented by Crown in 1987.
 Garth Brooks was the first performer to wear the Crown CM311A headset microphone in 1993.
 The CM700 studio condenser was introduced in 1995.

 Some Crown products were sold for export labeled with the Amcron, rather than the Crown, brand.